quentinjcm/CA1_personal_copy/README.md

 #Computing For Animation 1 Assignment

 this repo is for you to submit your computing for animation assignment.
+There will also be a myBU submission space for the video of the project working.

 Use this file for the project documentation and report.
 You can learn about markdown syntax [here]( https://help.github.com/articles/github-flavored-markdown/)